steenhansen/type-czech/read-mes/public/check_type.md

 numBoolStr([1, false, 'three']) // pass

-numBoolStr({}) // PRE fail - object not an array of number,boolean,string
+numBoolStr({}) // fail - object not an array of number,boolean,string
 ```

 ## 14 Typed Object Result Type Check<a name="typed-object-result-type-check"></a>